peterallanwalker/Argo_Log_Collector/README.md

 log files are saved within the save location / sub-folder in a folder named with the IP address of the device, and prefixed with a timestamp of when they were copied.

-Log files to be saved / location of log files can be specified in config.json.
+Log files can be specified in config.json.
 By default, only the "live" logs are saved. pass the argument "-a" or "--all" to copy the full archive, e.g. `python get_logs.py 192.168.24.101 -a`

 ## config.json